 In this country, restaurants and the staff they employ can be found everywhere.
-While this can spell good news for diners and those seeking employment, it also means that accidents in restaurants occur quite frequently, forcing victims to seek compensation via worker’s liability insurance.
+Fast food, fine dining, and everything in between make it possible to have almost any culinary experience in any city.
+While this is good news for diners and those seeking employment, it also means that accidents in restaurants occur quite frequently, forcing victims to seek compensation via worker’s liability insurance.

 Common Injuries Sustained by Kitchen Staff